 Frequency: In relation to light and lasers, the term "frequency" is used in two different ways - be aware of the distinction.

-1. The frequency of light is inversely proportional to its wavelength, and is dependent upon the energy value of the individual photons being emitted.
+- 1. The frequency of light is inversely proportional to its wavelength, and is dependent upon the energy value of the individual photons being emitted.
 The shorter the wavelength of light, the higher its frequency and the higher the energy of the photons.
 Ultraviolet light has a higher frequency than infrared light.
-Ultraviolet photons carry more energy than infrared photons; and ultraviolet light can ionize molecules, whereas infrared light cannot.

-- has a pulse range from 2 to 20,000Hz.
+Ultraviolet photons carry more energy than infrared photons; and ultraviolet light can ionize molecules, whereas infrared light cannot. - 2.
+Frequency can also be used to describe the pulse repetition rate of a pulsed or superpulsed laser.
+It gives the number of pulses per second (the number of flashes 'on' and 'off'), and is measured in Hertz, Hz.
+The K-Laser has a pulse range from 2 to 20,000Hz.